gw-ospo/curioss-patterns/piggyback-onto-a-larger-conference.md

 ## Additional Learning from the Georgia Tech Open Source Program Office
 We’ve held a yearly summit for the past two years.
 In our first year, we piggybacked onto another conference hosted by a very closely related group, the Scientific Software Center.
 It was particularly useful as it brought the OSPO and our work to a much wider audience - people who weren’t solely focused on open source.

-## Additional Learning from the VERSO OSPO
+## Additional Learning from the Vermont Research Open Source Program Office (VERSO)
 We regularly co-organize or provide a supporting role in larger events in order to bring content about open source and our OSPO’s activities to a wider audience.
 We facilitate a range of activities from speaking, organising talks, hosting tracks on open source to organizing presentations/workshops from external organizations.

 At a smaller scale, we hold OSPO talks with local meet up groups where OSPO staff speak about our activities.